-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours' time shall be scheduled off following night duty.
-A shorter period of time between changes of shift may be agreed upon by mutual consent. - 15.15 The Employer agrees not to change the shift of duty for presently employed Nurses working on permanent shifts except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 (a) The day shift shall be the first shift of the day. - (b) The standard day for all employees covered by this Agreement shall be defined as a twenty-four (24) hour period beginning at:
+- 15.14 At least fifteen and one-half $(15\frac{1}{2})$ hours' time off shall be scheduled between shifts or changeover of shifts. - 15.15 (a) Employees may be required to rotate over three (3) shifts as necessary.
+An employee requesting specific shifts on a permanent basis may be granted such request when possible.
+Employees presently employed on permanent shifts will not be rotated without their consent except for the purposes of instruction, emergencies or when regular employees on other shifts are not available. - (b) Full time employees will not be scheduled to rotate over more than two (2) different shifts during a week. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 Work schedules to be posted two (2) weeks in advance to cover an eight (8) week period.
+A copy of the posted schedule will be provided to the Bargaining Unit President at the same time. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than four (4) consecutive days.
+In any event, schedules will not provide for more than seven (7) consecutive days.

-0700 - 1500 Day Shift 1500 - 2300 Evening Shift 2300 - 0700 Night Shift

-- 15.18 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
-The Employer will endeavour to provide schedules of not more than six (6) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) Where overtime shifts become available, such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority. - (b) Any additional shifts shall be offered based on the regular part-time employee's seniority at straight time rate of pay before any casual part-time employees are utilized.
-Where no regular part-time employee is willing to perform the available work, casual part-time employees will then be offered such work on the basis of seniority.
+- 15.20 When an employee is unable to take a relief period, the Employer shall schedule equivalent time off and shall endeavour to do so on the same day. - Where premium (overtime) shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority.

-15.21 For vacation scheduling purposes only, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
-The Employer may pre-book regular part-time employees based on their availability.
-Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.